sebawita/KinveyChat/Tutorial/tutorial-05-reactions.md

 ### Validation: with Entity Properties

-In the current flow, the user can select a country and then it is provided with a list of cities for that countries.
+In the current flow, the user can select a country and then it is provided with a list of cities for those countries.
 However, the user can still type any city, which might result in a request for **Paris** in **Italy**.

 <!--
 If you look at the City Entity, you will notice that each record contains a `country`, `city` and `localName` properties.